-In this section we present regression results for 1344 UCITS cross-border bond funds and 2784 UCITS cross-border equity funds over the considered period.
-In subsection 5.1 we describe the regression methods and key variables.
-In section 5.2 we analyze whether funds are distributed in countries with superior or inferior legal standards.
-Subsection 5.3 presents regressions for notifications based outside of Europe.
-Other robustness checks are discussed in subsection 5.4.
+This section presents regression results for 1344 UCITS cross-border bond funds and 2784 UCITS cross-border equity funds over the considered period.
+Section 5.1 describes the regression methods and key variables.
+Section 5.2 analyzes the quality of the legal standards of the countries in which the funds are distributed.
+Section 5.3 presents regressions for notifications based outside of Europe.
+Other robustness checks are discussed in Section 5.4.